5 Privacy Trends for 2025: What to Watch For

 Published: July 21, 2022

-By now, you've likely heard of the European Union’s crucial data privacy regulation, but may not fully understand the general requirements of GDPR — especially if your company operates outside of the EU.
+By now, you've likely heard of the European data protection regulation, but may not fully understand the general requirements of GDPR — especially if your company operates outside of the EU.

 Considered the most significant privacy regulation in 20 years, this set of regulations — established in 2018 — is a substantial step up from the EU's previous data protection directive.